2021 Kelana Jaya LRT collision: Investigations

-Investigations were focused on the train hostler whose on board the TR40 as the main cause of the accident.
-At 6:40 pm, one of the on-board controller on TR40 failed during service, causing the train to be taken out of service and sent to Subang depot for maintenance.
+Investigations were focused on the train hostler who was on board the TR40 as the main cause of the collision.
+At 6:40 pm, one of the on-board controllers on TR40 failed during service, causing the train to be taken out of service and sent to Subang depot for maintenance.
 The train was sent automatically as the second controller was still able to operate, however on 8:13 pm, the second controller also failed, causing the train to be stalled in between KLCC and Kampung Baru stations and was unable to contact the control centre.

 A hostler was called in to drive the train manually to Dang Wangi station, where the train could be reset and returned to the full automatic operation.
 During the process, both the hostler and control centre overlooked and missed critical procedures, causing the train to drive on the wrong direction heading northbound to Gombak.
 At the same time, TR81, which was on hold at KLCC station, was released to proceed to the next station, causing a head-on collision with TR40 on 8:33 pm around 300 metres after KLCC station.

 Reactions and response

-An initial statement from Dang Wangi District Police Chief, ACP Mohamad Zainal Abdullah states that the accident was likely caused by a miscommunication from the operations centre at Lembah Subang.
+An initial statement from Dang Wangi District Police Chief, ACP Mohamad Zainal Abdullah states that the collision was likely caused by a miscommunication from the operations centre at Lembah Subang.
 "The train that was being tested (out of service) should not have been on the same track with the train that was travelling from Gombak," he said adding that the case was being investigated under Section 201 of the Land Public Transportation Act 2010.

-Prime Minister Muhyiddin Yassin ordered for passengers injured in the accident to be given first priority in treatment, and also directed the Ministry of Transport and service operator Prasarana Malaysia to commence investigations.
-Transport Minister Wee Ka Siong said that the accident was the first of its kind in the system's 23 years of operation.
+Prime Minister Muhyiddin Yassin ordered for passengers injured in the collision to be given first priority in treatment, and also directed the Ministry of Transport and service operator Prasarana Malaysia to commence investigations.
+Transport Minister Wee Ka Siong said that the collision was the first of its kind in the system's 23 years of operation.
 The Ministry of Transport (MOT) and Prasarana Malaysia will also discuss the amount of insurance that will be provided to victims.
 In addition, MOT had set up a special task force to investigate the collision, with the preliminary report passed the next day and a full report passed to MOT two weeks later.
 The report was presented to Cabinet on 9 June.